Cramer-Wold AutoEncoder: Cramer-Wold distance

-Motivated by the prevalent use of normal distribution as prior in modern generative models, we investigate whether it is possible to simplify optimization of such models.
-As the first step towards this, in this section we introduce Cramer-Wold distance, which has a simple analytical formula for computing normality of a high-dimensional sample.
+Motivated by the prevalent use of normal distribution as prior in modern generative models, we investigate whether it is possible to simplify and speed up the optimization of such models.
+As the first step towards this, we introduce Cramer-Wold distance, which has a simple analytical formula for computing normality of high-dimensional samples.
 On a high level our approach uses the traditional $L_2$ distance of kernel-based density estimation, computed across multiple single-dimensional projections of the true data and the output distribution of the model.
-We base our construction on the following two popular tricks of the trade:
+We base our construction on the following two popular tricks of the trade: sliced based decomposition and smoothing of distributions.

-\paragraph{Sliced-based decomposition of a distribution:} Following the footsteps of \cite{kolouri2018sliced, deshpande2018generative}, the first idea is to leverage the Cramer-Wold Theorem~\citep{cramer1936some} and Radon Transform~\citep{deans1983radon} to reduce computing distance between two distributions to one dimensional calculations.
+\paragraph{Sliced-based decomposition of a distribution} Following the footsteps of~\citet{kolouri2018sliced, deshpande2018generative}, the first idea is to leverage the Cramer-Wold Theorem~\citep{cramer1936some} and Radon Transform~\citep{deans1983radon} to reduce computing distance between two distributions to one-dimensional calculations.
 For $v$ in the unit sphere $S_D \subset \R^D$, the projection of the set $X \subset \R^D$ onto the space spanned by $v$ is given by $v^TX$ and the projection of $N(m,\alpha I)$ is $N(v^Tm,\alpha)$.
 Cramer-Wold theorem states that two multivariate distributions can be uniquely identified by their all one-dimensional projections.
 For example, to obtain the key component of SWAE model, i.e.~the sliced-Wasserstein distance between two samples $X,Y \in \R^D$, we compute the mean Wasserstein distance between all one-dimensional projections:

 where $S_D$ denotes the unit sphere in $\R^D$ and $\sigma_D$ is the normalized surface measure on $S_D$.
-This approach is effective since the one-dimensional Wasserstein distance between samples has the closed form, and therefore to estimate \eref{eq:swd} one has to sample only over the projections.
+This approach is effective since the one-dimensional Wasserstein distance between samples has the closed-form, and therefore to estimate \eref{eq:swd} one has to sample only over the projections.